torvalds/linux/Documentation/admin-guide/laptops/lg-laptop.rst

 Hotkeys
 -------

-The following FN keys are ignored by the kernel without this driver:
+The following FN keys are igyesred by the kernel without this driver:

 - FN-F1 (LG control panel)   - Generates F15
 - FN-F5 (Touchpad toggle)    - Generates F13